-Ninety-six percent of respondents to our February/March feedback survey expressed support for including as indicators in the accountability system access to the arts and to a broad curriculum generally, including such elements as computer science, career-technical programs, and advanced coursework.
-Eighty-seven percent supported the use of school climate and culture measures, 84 percent supported the inclusion of ninth grade course passing rates, and 83 percent supported including chronic absenteeism in the system.
-Of the six proposed indicators in the survey, ninth grade course passing rates and chronic absenteeism received the smallest number of responses indicating “strong” support.
-Finally, 86 percent of respondents supported our revised approach to measuring district performance whereby results for all students in the district would be used to determine the district’s level as opposed to basing the determination on that of its lowest performing school.
-Forty-seven percent of respondents to the survey stated that the plan reflected feedback that they or the people they represent had provided, and more than half indicated that they had had sufficient opportunities to provide input on our state plan.

-Our Office of Planning and Research will take the lead on ESSA implementation for ESE.
-Over the past six-plus years, the Office of Planning and Research has employed a sophisticated approach to monitoring and improving the quality of our implementation and refining our improvement strategies over time.
-This approach identifies key initiatives that support each agency strategy and develops specific plans, benchmarks, and outcomes for each.
-We dedicate three ESE staff to monitoring the implementation of these plans and assisting program offices with analytical and strategic capacity to extend their work.
-We will continue to use this method of review and continuous improvement to advance our work and hold ourselves accountable for our ongoing efforts to improve student outcomes, particularly for historically disadvantaged subgroups.
+Our Office of Planning and Research continues to oversee the implementation of ESSA for DESE.
+We will continue to review and continuously improve our work and hold ourselves accountable for our ongoing efforts to improve student outcomes, particularly for historically disadvantaged student groups.

-We will promote continuous improvement in districts by taking advantage of new resources we have already developed for district strategic planning, the consolidated federal grant application described above, and an enhanced focus on performance and outcomes in our program review and monitoring activities.
+We will continue to promote continuous improvement in districts by taking advantage of new resources we have developed for district strategic planning, the consolidated federal grant application described above, and an enhanced focus on performance and outcomes in our program review and monitoring activities.
 Our Planning for Success model for district strategic planning involves three steps: creating a plan, aligning systems to the plan, and implementing the plan (including evaluating and monitoring progress).
-We will encourage districts to use this planning model as the structure underlying the plan we will require as part of their annual federal grant application, which will begin to help districts to establish local evaluation practices where they do not already exist.
-Over time, we will add in more supports to help districts evaluate their progress, particularly in conducting formal evaluations where needed as part of the language throughout ESSA that requires evidence-based interventions.
-This work will be driven by our new Office of Resource Allocation Strategy and Planning within the Office of Planning and Research, which has responsibility for promoting strategic resource use and grant coordination in districts and will take the lead in developing our strategy across program offices to review each district’s proposed expenditures of federal funds under ESSA.
-Modifications to program review and monitoring activities are being led by our Office of Public School Monitoring.
+We continue to encourage districts to use this planning model as the structure underlying the plan we will require as part of their annual federal grant application, which will continue to help districts to establish local evaluation practices where they do not already exist.
+We have added more supports to help districts evaluate their progress, particularly in conducting formal evaluations where needed as part of the language throughout ESSA that requires evidence-based interventions.
+This is led by our Office of Resource Allocation Strategy and Planning within the Office of Planning and Research, which has responsibility for promoting strategic resource use and grant coordination in districts and reviewing each district’s proposed expenditures of federal funds under ESSA while consulting with content experts across the agency as necessary.
+Modifications to program review and monitoring activities continue to be implemented, led by our Office of Public School Monitoring.